I can still hear it plain as day — her urgent silence against the deafening roar of the falls — and it chills me to the bone.

 He was an adult after all.
 Did I really need to tell him to be careful?
 His sarcastic response to past admonitions rang only too clear.
 “Thanks for reminding me, I was actually NOT going to be careful until you said that.”

 Up to this point in our trip, a trip replete with waterfalls, I had fought the urge to comment on how dangerous they could be.
-That the depression gauged out by the falls could act like a huge washing machine, trapping, churning and rotating anything unlucky enough to get caught in the cycle down into the depths of that impossibly clear blue pool.
+That the depression gauged out by the falls could act like a huge washing machine, trapping, churning and rotating anything unlucky enough to get caught in the cycle down into the depths of that impossibly clear blue water.

 At 200 feet, Mooney Falls is the largest waterfall in Havasupai (Cataract) Canyon, a side canyon that meets up with the Colorado River and Grand Canyon proper about eight miles downstream.
-Mooney was named for an unfortunate miner who, in 1882, had met his demise at the bottom of the falls after falling from a rope while trying to descend.
+Mooney was named for an unfortunate miner who, in 1882, met his demise at the bottom of the falls after falling from a rope while trying to descend.

 On our first trip to Havasupai in 2010, after hiking nine grueling miles and trekking through the mile-deep campground, we got our first glimpse over the edge of the falls — and what magnificence we beheld!
 We were immediately captivated, and have returned faithfully every year over Labor Day weekend, spending three or four days in the veritable paradise tucked away like a land lost to time.